Schedule Your Free Case Evaluation

 Is an On-Call Employee Entitled to Pay?

 If a standby or on-call employee’s time is spent waiting for work, and their time is subject to their employer’s control, they are entitled to compensation.
-A nonexempt employee is entitled to pay for every hour of work that they were suffered or permitted to work.
-This compensation may not be at the employee’s regular rate of pay, but it can’t be less than the minimum wage.
-There are several factors that determine if the hours that an employee works are under their employer’s control.
+A nonexempt employee is entitled to pay for every hour of work that they suffer or are permitted to work.

 Determining Employer Control